Real Estate Transfer Fee Common Questions - C

 1. What is the three-year requirement for the exemption in state law (sec.
 77.25(15), Wis.
 Stats.), for corporations?

-2. This requirement only applies to conveyances from the corporation.
-To qualify for the exemption in state law (sec.
-77.25(15), Wis.
-Stats.), the corporation must have had title to the property for three or more years prior to the conveyance, in addition to the other stated requirements.
-The holding period requirement does not apply for conveyances to the corporation.
+2. This only applies for conveyances from the corporation.
+To qualify, the corporation must have held title to the property for three or more years prior to the conveyance, in addition to other requirements.
+It does not apply to conveyances to the corporation.

 3. If a corporation deeds its property to the corporation's president for no consideration, is a transfer fee due?